Zhiyuan-GG/zhiyuanwang.github.io/_pages/about.md

 - Statistical verification based on inductive conformal prediction and learn-then-test.

 # 🔥 News
 - *2025.10*: &nbsp;🎉🎉 Awarded the National Scholarship for Graduate Students.
+- *2025.09*: &nbsp;🎉🎉 Invited to serve as ICLR 2026 Area Chair.
 - *2025.05*: &nbsp;🎉🎉 One paper was accepted by ACL 2025 Main.
 - *2025.02*: &nbsp;🎉🎉 One paper was accepted by ICLR 2025 Spotlights.
 - *2025.01*: &nbsp;🎉🎉 One paper was accepted by EAAI.